Climate-based tomato planting guide for Spruce Grove, Alberta

 Typical days to maturity 75–85

-Gardeners usually start indoors around March 26 and plant outdoors from about May 16.
+Tomatoes are usually started indoors around March 26 and planted outdoors during the normal local window of May 16 to May 26.
 Most varieties need about 75–85 days to reach maturity once they are in the garden.

-In Spruce Grove, tomatoes usually needs active risk management rather than ordinary planting.
+In Spruce Grove, tomatoes are usually a crop that needs active risk management rather than ordinary planting.
 Gardeners normally need speed, warmth, and a bit of luck all working together.

-Compared with many Alberta locations, Spruce Grove usually reaches tomato planting season a bit earlier.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Compared with many Alberta locations, Spruce Grove usually reaches the planting season for tomatoes a bit earlier.

 Best local strategy: Stack the odds with transplants, very early varieties, and the most favorable microclimate you have.